Gather with fellow student leaders to explore the ideas that shape our lives.

 Your team should all take the same transportation method if at all possible.
 Schools are required to research and take the cheapest possible method of transportation that is realistically available to them.
 However, this is on “the honor system”—we do not need to confirm the option before you arrange travel.

-Please work through your EiCs to arrange and book travel.
+Please work through your EiCs or point person to arrange and book travel.
 The steps of the process are:

-4. Point person will purchase travel for the whole group (this should wait until after Wednesday, Nov.
-30 if you are expecting someone from your school may be admitted off the waitlist or someone is waiting a decision on additional financial assistance)
+4. Point person will purchase travel for the whole group (this should wait until after Sunday, December 7 if you are expecting someone from your school may be admitted off the waitlist or someone is waiting a decision on additional financial assistance).

-6. The Augustine Collective reimburses the point person for half of the total travel
+6. Veritas reimburses the point person for half of the total travel immediately after 12/7.

-7. The point person reimburses each individual member for half the cost of their travel from the funds received from the Augustine Collective team
+7. The point person reimburses each individual member for half the cost of their travel from the funds received from the Veritas team.

-Note: If you need to come to the conference from a location other than your school, please contact us at augustine@veritas.org in order to confirm that this is possible.
+Note: If you need to come to the conference from a location other than your school, please contact us at augustine@veritas.org (or timothy@veritas.org for Forums students) in order to confirm that this is possible.
 We reserve the right to exercise discretion, particularly if coming from your preferred location is more expensive than coming from your school.

 Tip: If you are flying or taking a train or bus into the Boston airport, please plan accordingly.
 The T (subway) in Boston will be much cheaper than a taxi/Uber/Lyft.
 The Silver Line from the airport to South Station is free; for more details see here and note that it seems the reverse trip from South Station to the Boston airport upon departure is not free.

-Registration is on a first come, first serve basis.
-We have a limited number of spots for Augustine Collective students.
-Students who register in excess our limit will be placed on our waitlist in case of cancellations or other circumstances.
-In addition, there will be a cap of 12 people per school in our registration period.
-Anyone who registers from a school that already has 12 people registered to attend will be put on the waitlist as well.
-We will admit additional students over a school’s 12-person cap after the close of registration on a first come, first serve basis.
+Registration is on a first come, first served basis.
+We have a limited number of spots for registering students.
+Students who register in excess of our limit will be placed on our waitlist in case of cancellations or other circumstances.
+There will be a cap of 15 people per track (AC or Forums) per school in our registration period.
+We will admit the first 15 AC students from any given school as well as the first 15 Forums students from that same school.
+Anyone who registers from a school that already has 15 people registered to attend in their track will be put on the waitlist as well.
+We will admit additional students off the waitlist over the 15-person cap after the close of registration on a first come, first served basis.

 Once you register, we will contact you to confirm whether you have secured a spot or to inform you that you have been placed on the waitlist.
 Even if you are aware you will be put on the waitlist, we encourage you to register anyway as we expect to be able to admit at least some people off the waitlist.

-Our general expectation is that student attendees stay for the entire duration of the weekend, arriving between 4p.m. and 6p.m. on Friday, February 9th and departing after 11a.m. on Sunday, February 11th.
-If you have any concerns about staying for the whole weekend, please do let us know at augustine@veritas.org and we can discuss it with you further.
+Our general expectation is that student attendees stay for the entire duration of the weekend, arriving between 4 p.m. and 6 p.m. on Friday, February 9th and departing after 11 a.m. on Sunday, February 11th.
+If you have any concerns about staying for the whole weekend, please do let us know at augustine@veritas.org (or timothy@veritas.org for Forums students) and we can discuss it with you further.

 Please note that if you do cancel for any non-emergency reasons after purchasing your travel, we will not reimburse you for any travel you purchased and will ask you to return any money received for your travel reimbursement.
 If a true emergency arises, such as a medical or family situation, you should cancel and we will still reimburse your travel.
-Please email us at augustine@veritas.org if this situation applies to you.
+Please email us at augustine@veritas.org (or timothy@veritas.org for Forums students) if this situation applies to you.

 The dress code is smart casual (and warm).
 You should bring any toiletries you would normally bring for a hotel stay.
 You may also wish to bring a water bottle, a notebook, a Bible or other devotional items, and any other items you’d want for a program of this kind.
-The event may involve walking outside, so be sure to bring shoes that are comfortable to walk in outside.
-As a team, your journal should bring copies of your journal's latest issue (and optionally, back issues too!) to trade with other campuses—ideally at least 50 copies.
+The event will likely involve walking outside, so be sure to bring shoes that are comfortable to walk in outside.
+For AC teams, your journal should bring copies of your journal's latest issue (and optionally, back issues too!) to trade with other campuses—ideally at least 50 copies.

 Yes.
 We will provide more details closer to the event.